thevuong/next15-filterlist/STEPS.md

 - TBT: 0 since no JS, responsive page, no uncanny valley since default elements.
 INP is 0 since no js.
 - CLS: 0 since everything is painted at once.
 - Speed index bad since it measures incrementally how much content is shown, but we have nothing until everything is shown.
-- Overall metrics are bad but actually not the worst because we have no js to worsen TBT and no moving elements to worsen CLS.
+- Overall metrics are bad but actually not the worst because we have no js to get high TBT and no moving elements to get high CLS.
 - However the app feels terrible on initial load because we are waiting for everything to render on the server and only getting the default browser spinner.

 ## Go through the code